 Breast self-exam (BSE): BSE is an option for women starting in their 20s.
 Women should be told about the benefits and limitations of BSE.
 Women should report any changes in how their breasts look or feel to a doctor or nurse right away.

 If you decide to do BSE, you should have your doctor or nurse check your method to make sure you are doing it right.
 If you do BSE on a regular basis, you get to know how your breasts normally look and feel.
 Then you can more easily notice changes.
 But it's OK not to do BSE or not do it on a fixed schedule.

-The most important thing is to see a doctor right away if you notice any of these changes:
+The most important thing is to see a doctor right away if you notice any of these changes in your breasts:

 - A lump or swelling